Genialqua/simple_shell/README.md

 Example:

-$ echo "echo $$" | ./sodash
+$ echo "echo $$" | ./smashe
 3855

 Comments

-sodash ignores all words and characters preceeded by a # character on a line.
+smashe ignores all words and characters preceeded by a # character on a line.

 Example:

-$ echo "echo 'alx' #this will be ignored!" | ./sodash 'alx' sodash /home/vagrant/.cargo/bin:/home/vagrant/.local/bin:/home/vagrant/.rbenv/plugins/ruby-build/bin:/home/vagrant/.rbenv/shims:/home/vagrant/.rbenv/bin:/home/vagrant/.nvm/versions/node/v10.15.3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/vagrant/.cargo/bin:/home/vagrant/workflow:/home/vagrant/.local/bin
+$ echo "echo 'alx' #this will be ignored!" | ./smashe 'alx'

+smashe
+/home/vagrant/.cargo/bin:/home/vagrant/.local/bin:/home/vagrant/.rbenv/plugins/ruby-build/bin:/home/vagrant/.rbenv/shims:/home/vagrant/.rbenv/bin:/home/vagrant/.nvm/versions/node/v10.15.3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/vagrant/.cargo/bin:/home/vagrant/workflow:/home/vagrant/.local/bin

 Command Execution

-After receiving a command, sodash tokenizes it into words using " " as a delimiter.
-The first word is considered the command and all remaining words are considered arguments to that command. sodash then proceeds with the following actions:
+After receiving a command, smashe tokenizes it into words using " " as a delimiter.
+The first word is considered the command and all remaining words are considered arguments to that command. smashe then proceeds with the following actions:

     If the first character of the command is neither a slash (\) nor dot (.), the shell searches for it in the list of shell builtins.
 If there exists a builtin by that name, the builtin is invoked.
     If the first character of the command is none of a slash (\), dot (.), nor builtin, sodash searches each element of the PATH environmental variable for